 Student Signature: Date:

-Student Name (Please Print):
+Student Name (Please Print) :

 Student's School:

-Grade: Date of B irth:
+Grade: Date of Birth:

-computer services such as electronic understand that I may be held respons the Internet may be objectionable; the signing above, I grant permission for my child to access networked mail and Internet.
-I have read and agree to this procedure and I ible for violations by my child.
-I understand that some materials on erefore, I agree to accept responsibility for guiding my child, and ards for selecting, sharing and/or exploring information and media.
+As parent/legal guardian of the student signing above, I grant permission for my child to access networked computer services such as electronic mail and Internet.
+I have read and agree to this procedure and I understand that I may be held responsible for violations by my child.
+I understand that some materials on the Internet may be objectionable; therefore, I agree to accept responsibility for guiding my child, and conveying to him/her appropriate standards for selecting, sharing and/or exploring information and media.

 Parent/Guardian Signature: Date:

 Parent/Guardian Name (Please Print):

 Street Address:

 Home Phone: Daytime Phone:

-Complete and return to your child's scho ool.
+Complete and return to your child's school.
 Thank you.